 The best companies to invest in will be those that offer high score values in all these three categories.
 In bull markets you will find fewer of these companies to invest.
 In bear markets it will be easier to find them.
 Gradement offers you a screener tool to search for such companies.

-In order to facilitate the analysis, we calculate an overall grade that unifies, in a single number, the value of these three fundamental scores of profitability, solvency and price.
-The value of this grade has been calculated to be extremely conservative.
-It will only be investment grade (value greater than 80, or an "A" grade) if all the other scores of each of the other categories are above a certain threshold.
+In order to facilitate the analysis, we calculate an overall score (gmt-score) that unifies, in a single number, the value of these three fundamental scores of profitability, solvency and price.
+The value of this score has been calculated to be extremely conservative.
+It will only be greater than 7 (the level) if all the other scores of each of the other categories are above a certain threshold.